Logiqx/gps-details/docs/devices/garmin/pvt/README.md

   - min=345, median=389, max=633, range = 288
   - mean=390, stdev=22

-It should be noted that the absolute timings do not bear any real significance, because the timer was recorded to the FIT as a 16-bit value, rather than the full 32-bits.
-The timer is perfectly fine for relative comparisons, but the absolute values may not reflect the true timings.
+It should be noted that the absolute timings do not have any real significance, because the timer was recorded to the FIT as a 16-bit value (instead of the the 32-bit value).
+The 16-bit timer is perfectly fine for relative comparisons, but the absolute timings may not reflect the reality.

 What is most striking about the Forerunner 255 is the variability of the location event timings, jumping from a median of 389 to 633 for a single location.
 This equates to 0.244 seconds and could make quite difference when it comes to getting data ready for the FIT writer.

-Further testing is required, but this early finding does suggest the potential for timing issues.
+Further testing is required, but this early finding does suggest the potential for timing issues on the Forerunner 255.

+Note: There were no frozen / repeated values during this particular test.

 ![time](img/time.png)